QVXLabs/libb64/README.md

 (To see how the libb64 codebase compares with some other BASE64 implementations available, see the BENCHMARKS.md file)

 The trick involves the fact that a switch-statement may legally cross into sub-blocks.
-A very thorough and enlightening essay on co-routines in C, using this method, can be found in the above mentioned "Coroutines in C", by Simon Tatham: http://www.chiark.greenend.org.uk/~sgtatham/coroutines.html
+A very thorough and enlightening essay on co-routines in C, using this method, can be found in the above-mentioned "Coroutines in C", by Simon Tatham: http://www.chiark.greenend.org.uk/~sgtatham/coroutines.html

 For example, an RLE decompressing routine, adapted from the article: